 Final thoughts on these useful apps in Armenia

 I hope you found my post on useful Armenian apps helpful.
-If so, let me know about that in a tweet or an instagram post with #ArmeniaTravelTips.
-Lastly, if you’re an avid user of different apps on your phone, check out these Armenian language learning apps, just for fun.
+If so, let me know about that in a tweet or an Instagram post with #ArmeniaTravelTips.
+Lastly, if you’re an avid user of different apps on your phone, check out these Armenian language learning apps and Armenian games available in App Store, just for fun.
 Maybe you can learn a phrase or two before your trip! 😉

 Featured image credit: me! 🙂